ATinyFish3/ATinyFish3.github.io/projects/2022-11-21-wikiWebScraper.md

 Searching for 'red' returns an error.

-Searching for 'web' returns: `Web most often refers to: .'
+Searching for 'web' returns: `Web most often refers to:'

 These are not the desired results.